cookiecutter/cookiecutter-django/README.rst

 * 12-Factor_ based settings via django-environ_
 * Optimized development and production settings
 * Registration via django-allauth_
-* Comes with custom user model ready to go.
+* Comes with custom user model ready to go
 * Grunt build for compass and livereload
 * Send emails via Anymail_ (using Mailgun_ by default, but switchable)
 * Media storage using Amazon S3